Obituary of Judy Marie Foster-Johnson

 After receiving her Associates degree, Judy discovered she had a true talent for sales and business management.
 She purchased a Safeguard Business Systems distributorship in 1979 and was very successful in supplying local businesses with bookkeeping and file management systems.
 She became a top-level producer in the Northwest, and was honored to earn the country-wide “Distributorship of the Year” award in the late ‘80’s.
 Being a business owner for 35 years truly suited Judy, given her aforementioned strong will and determination.
 This part of her life, too, was all about relationships with family and “non-family” family that she could bring along on her successful journey.

 Judy is preceded in death by her mother, Myriam Colwell; step-father, Verne Colwell Sr.; brother, Verne Colwell Jr.; and second husband, Tom Johnson.

 A Celebration of Life will take place; please contact Kim Foster at email@example.com or any other immediate family member for details.

-In lieu of flowers, donations may be made to The Association of Frontotemporal Degeneration at theaftd.org in Memory of Judy Foster-JohnsonTo send flowers to the family of Judy Foster-Johnson, please visit Tribute Store
+In lieu of flowers, donations may be made to The Association of Frontotemporal Degeneration at theaftd.org in Memory of Judy Foster-JohnsonTo send flowers to the family or plant a tree in memory of Judy Foster-Johnson, please visit Tribute Store